AdobeDocs/certification.en/help/certifications/faq.md

 +++

-+++Can Adobe accommodate candidates with special needs?
++++Can Adobe accommodate candidates with special requirements?

-Adobe allows accommodations to candidates who are identified as having special needs.
-If you need additional time to complete your exam or another accommodation, please contact `examaccommodations@adobe.com` or `certif@adobe.com`.
+Adobe can accommodate certain special requirements.
+If you need additional time to complete your exam or another accommodation, please contact `certif@adobe.com` with your request.

+**Your request must be sent 2 weeks before your exam schedule.**

 +++